 Somewhat confusing matters is the fact that, subject to conditions, some P2P loans can be held within investments that are eligible for Stocks and Shares Isas, such as investment trusts.

 Not all providers have yet announced details of their Innovative Finance Isas, but - as with peer-to-peer lending generally - they are likely to come in a wide variety of shapes and forms.

 Some of the better-known P2P lenders such as Funding Circle and Zopa are expected to allow savers to open the Isas directly on their platforms and some of these options are likely to operate in a similar manner to regular savings and Isa accounts.
 This is the case with RateSetter which, in February 2016, became the first provider to announce details of its P2P Isa.

 Other Innovative Finance Isas will be offered through fund supermarkets, which is the typical route that many investors follow when investing in stocks and shares.

 This will allow you to hold multiple P2P investments within a single Innovative Finance Isa; if you so desire, such investments can be from multiple P2P providers.

 At launch in April 2016 it was NOT possible to include equity crowdfunding investments, but this is expected to become an option at a future date.

 Junior Isas have been excluded from the scope of the Innovative Finance Isa, at least for the time being.

-A fourth type of Isa, the Lifetime Isa, will be available for those aged 18-40 from 6 April, 2017; it's a product designed for saving or investing towards your first home or retirement.
+A fourth type of Isa, the Lifetime Isa, has been available for those aged 18-40 since 6 April, 2017; it's a product designed for saving or investing towards your first home or retirement.